joereddington/todo.txt/workspace.md

 * Bought Gate lock, and attic boards
 * Everything else got sorted

-(A) Lock phone away and drink 1L of Water @singleton +Health Time:03 (A) 30 minutes on accounts in Quickbooks
+## 13/05/19 08:45 x (A) Lock phone away and drink 1L of Water @singleton +Health Time:03
+## 13/05/19 08:49 (A) 30 minutes on accounts in Quickbooks
+Needs rewriting: (A) sort out the THINGs that haven't been paid.
 (B) 1.
 Exercise @singleton +Exercise @nova  Time:60 (B) Write reviews for proposals Time:30
 (C) 1.
 Process Email @singleton +Overhead @phone  Time:90